corda/contract-sdk/README.md

 The contributors can be found here: [Contributors](CONTRIBUTORS.md)

+## Feedback

+Any suggestions / issues are welcome in the issues section: <https://github.com/corda/contract-sdk/issues/new>

 ## Disclaimer

 Whilst each of the verification logic behind each annotation has been tested, always test your contract logic and your entire CorDapp independently and thoroughly before using it in production.